Thursday, April 26, 2018

 • Corcoran claimed to have defeated Roger Staubach’s Navy team in the 1964 Crab Bowl.
 This was erroneously reported by Wikipedia and repeated by several news sources in the wake Corcoran’s death in 2009.
 Maryland beat Staubach’s Navy in 1961 with Corcoran throwing for 2 touchdowns and running for one more.

 • He was not, as he later claimed, to be a native American who was born on a reservation.

-• He didn’t get his nick-name by coming out at halftime of a high school game with a clean uniform after a muddy 1st half.
+• Didn’t get his nick-name by coming out at halftime of a high school game with a clean uniform after a muddy 1st half.

-• He didn’t play polo with Sylvester Stallone.
+• Didn’t play polo with Sylvester Stallone.
 He played with his father, Frank Stallone.